Ian Happ Player Props: Cubs vs. Marlins

 Ian Happ At The Plate

-- Happ is batting .301 with nine doubles, two home runs and 18 walks.

-- Among qualifying hitters in MLB play, his batting average ranks 25th, his on-base percentage ranks 12th, and he is 57th in the league in slugging.
+- Among the qualified hitters, he ranks 29th in batting average, while his on-base percentage ranks seventh and he is 50th in slugging.

+- In 67.7% of his 31 games this season, Happ has picked up at least one hit.
+He's also had nine multi-hit games.

+- Looking at the 31 games he has played this year, he's hit a long ball in four of them (12.9%), and in 3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.